.png)

 Fluenta One approaches corporate processes fundamentally differently than traditional, rigid modular systems.
 The platform interprets every process as a network of microprocesses – breaking them down into smaller, precisely defined units serving specific business objectives.
 These microprocesses connect to each other in sequences that align with business logic.

-For example, an enterprise source to contract (S2C) process can be broken down into55 separate microprocesses.
+For example, an enterprise source-to-contract (S2C) process can be broken down into 55 separate microprocesses.
 Each microprocess operates as an independent unit with its own logic, connection points, and rule sets.
 It's precisely this microprocess-based logic that enables quick and flexible process modifications.

 Imagine that a procurement process originally consisted of 37 microprocesses and didn't include an ESG audit.
 However, new regulations make it mandatory to screen suppliers according to ESG principles.
 In this case, we simply insert an ESG evaluation microprocess – like adding a new Lego brick to the sequence – at the appropriate place determined by business logic, and the process will now consist of 38 microprocesses.